 People who retire often have money and are looking to spend it on things like golfing, fishing, and boating.

-Additionally, the cost of living in Florida is higher than in other states.
+The cost of living in Florida is higher than in other states.
 This is because housing costs, food costs, and healthcare costs are all higher in Florida.
 Finally, Florida is a popular tourist destination.

 This brings in money from out-of-state visitors, but it also drives up the cost of things like hotels, restaurants, and attractions.